shaadclt/Multiple-Disease-Prediction-System/README.md

 ![image](https://user-images.githubusercontent.com/98437584/236606255-1fde3351-0fed-4d2e-a355-69cda31b6d6e.png)

-This project provides a web application for predicting multiple diseases, including diabetes, Parkinson's disease, and heart disease, using machine learning algorithms.
+This project provides a streamlit web application for predicting multiple diseases, including diabetes, Parkinson's disease, and heart disease, using machine learning algorithms.
 The prediction models are deployed using Streamlit, a Python library for building interactive web applications.

 ## Table of Contents